jorgschonau/shiny/README.md

 Shiny Apps I created so far:

-1. A dashboard showing the sales amounts and revenues of several sales reps of an imaginary company https://jschoenau.shinyapps.io/Kantox_Dasboard/.
+1. A dashboard showing the sales and revenues data of several sales reps within an imaginary company https://jschoenau.shinyapps.io/Kantox_Dasboard/.

 Preview:
 <kbd>